 A graduate of Kansas University Medical Center in respiratory therapy and biology, for years I worked in post-op, open-heart surgery.

 My next career was by a chance meeting when I walked through a revolving door.
 A talent agent suggested I should try modeling, and with nothing to lose, I moved to Chicago to give it a shot.
 During my career as a model/actress, I was featured in hundreds of commercials, catalogs, ad campaigns, and magazines.

-Looking for a distinctive career change, Cindy decided to attack the commercial real estate scene in Chicago.
-By her third year, she put together one of the largest real estate transactions, a half-million square-foot credit card processing center.
-Los Angeles beckoned, and she joined a firm that managed a large real estate pension advisory fund.
-She was the youngest and only woman partner at the time and was named by The Los Angeles Business Journal, “One of the Top Ten Rising Stars,” and in two following years, one of the “One Hundred Most Influential People in Real Estate.”
+Looking for a distinctive career change, I decided to attack the commercial real estate scene in Chicago.
+By my third year, I’d put together one of the largest real estate transactions, a half-million square-foot credit card processing center.
+Los Angeles beckoned, and I joined a large real estate pension fund advisory group, TCW Realty Advisors, a subsidiary of Trust Company of the West.
+I was the youngest and only woman partner at the time and was named by The Los Angeles Business Journal, “One of the Top Ten Rising Stars,” and in two following years, one of the “One Hundred Most Influential People in Real Estate.”

 In 2000, I married the love of my life, Jack Jones, and, for a while, attempted retirement which means I was just an unemployed type-A. I soon joined several charitable boards, did pro-bono graphic designs work, and organized dozens of nonprofit’s collateral materials into prosperous fundraising campaigns.
 Eventually, with my husband, we co-founded the Jack and Cindy Jones Youth Center.
 The center is a 9,000 square foot facility that houses the Boys and Girls Club of Mar Vista Gardens, a branch club managed by the Boys and Girls Club of Santa Monica.
 The club has over 600 kids signed up with approximately 140 attending daily.